-A small number of our stockholders beneficially own a substantial amount of our common stock and have substantial control over us; therefore, your ability to influence corporate matters may be limited.
+A small number of our stockholders own a substantial amount of our outstanding common stock and may be deemed to have substantial control over us; therefore, your ability to influence corporate matters may be limited.

-Certain stockholders affiliated with our officers and directors collectively beneficially own or control approximately 44.9% of our outstanding common stock as of December 31, 2017 and acting together, may have the ability to affect matters submitted to our stockholders for approval.
+Certain stockholders affiliated and associated with our officers and directors collectively own approximately 39.1% of our outstanding common stock as of December 31, 2018 and acting together, may have the ability to substantially affect matters submitted to our stockholders for approval.
 This concentration of ownership may have the effect of delaying, deferring or preventing a strategic transaction, even if such a transaction would benefit other stockholders.